-Manually creating a machine trust account using this method is the equivalent of creating a machine account on a Windows NT PDC using the "Server Manager".
+Manually creating a machine trust account using this method is the equivalent of creating a machine trust account on a Windows NT PDC using the "Server Manager".
 From the time at which the account is created to the time which the client joins the domain and changes the password, your domain is vulnerable to an intruder joining your domain using a a machine with the same NetBIOS name.
 A PDC inherently trusts members of the domain and will serve out a large degree of user information to such clients.
 You have been warned!

 8.4.2.
-Creating machine trust accounts "on the fly"
+"On-the-Fly" Creation of Machine Trust Accounts

-The second, and most recommended way of creating machine trust accounts is to create them as needed at the time the client is joined to the domain.
-You will need to include a value for the add user script parameter.
-Below is an example from a RedHat 6.2 Linux system.
+The second (and recommended) way of creating machine trust accounts is simply to allow the Samba server to create them as needed when the client is joined to the domain.